 Schulten, K. (2015, October 2).
 Skills and strategies: Fake news vs real news: Determining the reliability of sources.
 New York Times.

 Snopes' Field Guide to Fake News Sites and Hoax Purveyors: Snopes.com's updated guide to the internet's clickbaiting, news-faking, social media exploiting dark side.
 2016.

 Verification Handbook Resource for journalists and aid responders, which provides step-by-step guidelines for using user-generated content (UGC) during emergencies.
 Includes case studies on verification fundamentals, verifying images, verification tools, etc. Read online, download for free in various file formats.
 Also available for purchase.

 Dr. Zimdars, a professor of Communication at Merrimack College put up a list of sites that she considers problematic.
 She has been attacked as having a liberal bias.
 You can decide if that means she is incorrect in her assessments of news sources.
 See Zimdars, M. (2016, November 18). .My ‘fake news list’ went viral.
 But made-up stories are only part of the problem.
 The Washington Post.
 This Google Doc lists sites vetted by Dr. Zimdars, a group of librarians, and others (as of February 2017).
-Consider the labels as one more bit of information for these news sources.

 Some of the guides below include information on satirical sites.
 Even though satire is not purposefully "fake", some people can't distinguish between satire and hard news.

 Adelphi University.
 Fake News and Alternative Fact: A Guide to News Literacy: Critical Thinking

 DuQuesne University.
 Evaluating Information found in social media